itsRynsRoblox/ryns-anime-adventures/README.md

 - **Unit placement**: Adjust what units the macro should use in-game.
 - **Placement count preferences**: Adjust how many units should the macro place of each selected unit.
+- **Upgrade priority preferences**: Adjust what units should the macro upgrade first.
-- **Event Priorities**: Toggle between Winter Event and upcoming Halloween Event.
+- **Game Mode Selection**: Toggle between Winter Event/Contracts/Haunted Academy Infinite/Cursed Womb

 ---